 Quaife ATB limited-slip differentials increase the torque presented at the tyre contact patch with the road, which increases the force exerted on the road, which, in turn, increases the rate of acceleration.
 In low grip situations, the standard "open" diff. allows one wheel to spin, triggering the traction control and limiting the engine power.
 The Quaife ATB Differential prevents the wheel with the least grip from spinning, traction control is therefore not triggered, and the car accelerates to it's true potential.
 Check out Autocar and EVO Magazine's Quaife review on the M135i.

 – Birds' B1 (M135i/M140i) and B2 (M235i/M240i) Sport Suspension.
 Standard suspension systems are a compromise between comfort and safety components whereas the sporting expectations play a minor roll.
 After all, the high costs involved in the long suspension development process must also be taken into account.
-Birds’ finely tuned B1/B2 sports suspension offers a more sporty drive and maximum safety without loss of comfort – an uncompromising alternative perfectly designed for our bumpy U.K roads.
+Birds' finely tuned B1/B2 sports suspension offers a more sporty drive and maximum safety without loss of comfort – an uncompromising alternative perfectly designed for our bumpy U.K roads.
 Now available in "OE Black".

 Anti-Roll Bars – B1/B2 anti-roll bars complement the chassis balance and trim.
 Fast drivers will immediately note the prevalent under-steer inherent in the standard BMW chassis.
 As a consequence we provide significantly more rear stiffness than the front, biasing away from under-steer.
 Again, these stabilisers have been manufactured to our own specifications.
 These are not off-the-shelf, close-enough items.